zoeShao/An-IOS-App/deliverables/README-02.md

 * Step 7: In the Xcode window, press "Command" + "," to open preference menu, go to "Component" tab, download the iOS 12 Simulator.
 * Step 8: Click the "Run" buttom at the top left corner of Xcode.
 Now the code should compile and simulator will pop-up after the compilation success.
 * Final Step: Now you can explore the app with mouse.
+#Option2:
+*Our team can provide a iphone which deploy the App to demonstrate each function